 Among the true wireless earbuds that I have reviewed so far, the Erato Apollo 7 is my favourite.
 The audio balance is skewed towards the treble clarity without sounding metallic and uncomfortable.
 There is good control of sibilance, detailed articulation of instruments and aftertones.

 Similarly, the bass delivers good response and I can hear the lower frequencies but at a softer volume, without the heavy booms.
 Stereo imaging offers adequate spatial feel between the listener and the music.
+One issue with these earbuds is that there is a audio sync lag when watching videos.

 On the whole, the Apollo 7 is excellent for instrumental audio tracks, while heavy modern genres might sound too clinical.